 • Available: Sign up here

-• Price: Acorns Premium: $9/mo.
-(Required for Acorns Early)
+• Price: Acorns Gold: $12/mo.
+(Required for Acorns Early Invest)

-Acorns Early offers investment portfolios of various risk levels for kids, so you can feel confident in the account you’re opening up on one of the best stock trading apps for beginners for your little one.
+Acorns Early Invest offers investment portfolios of various risk levels, so you can feel confident in the account you’re opening up on one of the best stock trading apps for beginners for your little one.
+It also has no minimum deposit and allows you to contribute money on a regular basis.

 Related: